 But many in the press were not kind.
 “A quickly tiresome rich man’s plaything,” wrote Dave Ferman from the Fort Worth Star-Telegram.
 “Sit down, man, you’re a fucking disgrace,” ended Melody Maker’s review of 1991’s (admittedly less than stellar) Tin Machine II.
 Mark Coleman, in the Rolling Stone Record (later “Album”) Guide rated both Tin Machine records two and a half stars, noting that “[the] albums are long on thunder and short on actual tunes.”
 He didn’t even bother to mention their third release, the abysmal live Oy Vey, Baby from 1992.

 But Bowie didn’t seem to care about the critics, and would insist that the public would eventually come to love Tin Machine.
 “We’ll be listening to the first album in a few years and re-evaluating [it],” he said in a 1993 interview with NME.
-By then, tastes had turned.
-The world had heard Nirvana’s Nevermind in 1991, and grunge had taken the rock world by storm.
-But Tin Machine?
-It just never caught on.
+But by 1993, Tin Machine was all but forgotten.

 Why then the vitriol for Tin Machine if it was an influential late eighties precursor to a movement that transformed the nineties?
 Perhaps the public at large still wanted the clean-cut man in a bright yellow suit who sang “Modern Love” just six years earlier — not this new man in black covering Lennon’s “Working Class Hero.”
 They weren’t ready for a scruffy white duke fronting a four-piece.
 They couldn’t handle the stripped-down skepticism of a religious experience in a song like “Bus Stop.”